The Real Cost of Appointment Cancellations (And How to Stop Losing Revenue)

 Most clients who cancel don't think they're hurting your business.
 Research on appointment no-show behavior finds that 33% simply forgot, and many more canceled because they felt overwhelmed when the day arrived.
 Psychologists call this the "future self" disconnect: when people book an appointment, their imagined future self feels organized and motivated.
 When the day comes, real life intervenes.

-There's no villain here — just a predictable gap between intention and follow-through, and a service business left to absorb the cost of appointment no-shows.
+There's no villain here — just a predictable gap between intention and follow-through, and a service business left to absorb the cost.

 How to Fill Cancelled Appointment Slots Automatically